isotopp/isotopp.github.io/content/posts/2008-07-23-inhaltliche-und-kulturelle-steuerung-von-foren.md

 enables older Patrons to move on and perhaps become FAQ committers.

-Patrons becoming dependent on the library feel a growing desire to contribute to The Library as soon as they hits holes multiple times when writing answers.
-They feel that their business becomes significantly more difficult in areas not covered by the FAQ, and start comitting new answers or even new chapters.
+Patrons becoming dependent on the library feel a growing desire to contribute to The Library as soon as they hit holes multiple times when writing answers.
+They feel that their business becomes significantly more difficult in areas not covered by the FAQ, and start committing new answers or even new chapters.
 Since all articles in the FAQ bear the name of the Patron who created it, adding to the FAQ is a way to gain status more permanently than by writing newsgroup articles: Unlike newsgroup answers